About

 A. 1.2 How is Input Director best used?

-Input Director is best used when two (or more computers) monitors are sat next to each on a desk, with the master system's keyboard/mouse positioned below them.
-(This is a similar configuration to one computer with multiple monitors).
+Input Director is best used when two (or more) computers monitors are sat next to each other on a desk, with the primary system's keyboard/mouse positioned below them.
+(This is a similar arrangement to one computer with multiple monitors).

 Return to top